johnotwell/cp/README.md

   then you would do something like this to get the progress and callbacks to work (Callbacks are optional) new window.CoalescingPanda.CanvasBatchProgress(successCallback, errorCallback) if $('#batch-progress').length > 0

+If you would like to customize the flash messages simply pass a javascript object as the third param
+    new window.CoalescingPanda.CanvasBatchProgress(successCallback, errorCallback, {queued: "example queued message", completed: "example completed message", started: "example started message", error: "example error message"})

 ### Ajax Gotchas
 if you update your view via ajax you would have to manually kick off the javascript that updates the progress bar.
 Here is an example